 This post is for historical reference.
 Specific product rates may have changed since publication.
 Please see banks' sites for current rates.
 For current rates and analysis, see Average Credit Card Interest Rates.

-The average credit card interest rate was 21.40% in October 2019, according to data collected by The Balance.
+The average credit card interest rate was 21.25% in November 2019, down a slight 0.15 percentage points from the previous month, according to data collected by The Balance.

 - Store credit cards had the highest average interest rate.

 - Business credit cards had the lowest average interest rate.

 - Cash-back credit cards had the lowest average interest rate among consumer cards.